 Perform at least three sets of stretches per day.
 The most important times to stretch are before taking the first step in the morning and before standing after a period of prolonged sitting.

 Following stretch exercise, strengthening exercises like towel curls, marble (or coin) pickups, and toe taps.

-the patient sits on chair with the affected foot lying flat on the end of a towel that is placed floor.
+the patient sits on a chair with the affected foot lying flat on the end of a towel that is placed floor.
 The patient using his toes curls up the towel to pull it towards him while keeping the heel on the floor.
-As Weight may be added to the far end of the towel to increase the difficulty when ability of the patient increases.
+As Weight may be added to the far end of the towel to increase the difficulty when the ability of the patient increases.

 Put a towel on the floor. use only your toes to grab the towel and lift it up.